Machine Head (album): Background

 By 1971, Deep Purple had been touring for two years and earlier studio albums, such as Deep Purple in Rock (1970) and Fireball (1971) were recorded in between live shows.
 The band felt that prior studio work did not sound as good as their live performances, and wanted to record in a stage environment.
 Drummer Ian Paice recorded his kit in the corridor for some of the Fireball sessions, believing it sounded better, and he wanted to find an alternative recording environment away from a typical sound-proofed studio.
 Deep Purple were advised to record outside the United Kingdom as they would not have to pay as much income tax.

 The group toured the UK from September to October 1971 and previewed some new material that was ultimately released on Machine Head, in particular "Highway Star" and "Lazy".
-They then began a tour of the United States, which ended up being cancelled after two gigs after singer Ian Gillan contracted hepatitis.
+They then began a tour of the United States, but it was cancelled two gigs in when singer Ian Gillan contracted hepatitis.
 Guitarist Ritchie Blackmore started to think about possible solo work for the future, teaming up with Paice and Phil Lynott for a brief period as a possible side-project, and Deep Purple as a whole looked forward to a dedicated block of time to record, getting away from the pressures of touring.

 Deep Purple initially planned to record Machine Head at Montreux Casino in Switzerland in December 1971.
 They had booked the Rolling Stones Mobile Studio and made hotel reservations.
 The casino was a large arena, containing several entertainment facilities.
 The band had performed there in May 1971, and befriended Claude Nobs, founder and general manager of the Montreux Jazz Festival.
 Among others, Led Zeppelin, Pink Floyd, and Black Sabbath had all performed at the casino.
 It closed for refurbishments each winter, allowing it to be used as a recording venue.
 Deep Purple arrived there on 3 December 1971.
 After a final concert, they would have the location to themselves.
 In return, the band tentatively proposed to perform a show at the casino, which would have allowed them to release a double album, half live and half studio.